sheldonhull/sheldonhull.hugo/content/blog/2020-02-04-using-pester-to-improve-operational-tasks.md

 Most examples I've found on Cucumber are focused very much on user testing, like website clicks, saving things, and other very narrow development focused actions.

 What I've failed to see as much of is the discussion on the value of using this approach with teams implementing "Infrastructure as Code", operations teams, and other non-application specific roles.

-To be fair, the more complicated but better design approach would probably do this with Ansible, Chef, PowerShell DSC, Saltstack, or another tool.
+## Make Your Checklist Automated

 In my example, let's start small and say you just have PowerShell, and some servers.